z390development/z390/doc/getting_started/quickstart.md

             STOP RUN.
 ```

-Add the contents of this to a file named 'HELLO.MLC'.
+Add the contents of this to a file named 'HELLO.CBL'.

 Now run the following z390 command to assemble, link and run the COBOL program.